 Ahlam Chemlali, Program Manager, Dignity – Danish Institute Against Torture

-Annette Stubkjær, Student at University of Southern Denmark, Master of Social Sciences in International Security and Law, and holds a BSc in Peace and Conflict Studies, Malmö University.
-Vice Chair of the Board in RIKO.
+Annette Stubkjær, Chair of the Council, RIKO.
+Political Advisor, Amnesty International.
+Master of Social Sciences in International Security and Law, and holds a BSc in Peace and Conflict Studies, Malmö University.

-Birgitte Rahbek, Mediator, North Zealand Police Department; specialist in the Middle East; PhD in Pedagogy; MA in Culture Sociology; has also obtained psychotherapeutic and mediation training.
+Birgitte Rahbek, Mediator, North Zealand Police Department; specialist in the Middle East; PhD in Pedagogy; MA in Cultural Sociology; has also obtained psychotherapeutic and mediation training.

 Clemens Stubbe Østergård, Associate Professor Emeritus in International Politics, Department of Political Science, Aarhus University.
 Specialist in East Asia, especially Chinese Foreign- and Security Policy.
 Senior Research Follow, Nordic Institute of Asian Studies.